BizTalk Server 2016 Feature Pack 1: How to publish BizTalk operational data on Power BI – Step-by-step configuration (Part 3)

 BizTalk operational data: Power BI BizTalkOperationalData dataset use data gateway

-And now you will be able to successfully refresh manual your dataset or specify a scheduling refresh mechanism.
+And now you will be able to successfully manually refresh your dataset or specify a scheduling refresh mechanism.

 BizTalk operational data: Power BI BizTalkOperationalData dataset refresh